Blog

 Brownfield sites: We believe it is possible to be more ambitious in the number of homes to be built on brownfield sites.
 The town centre and riverside in particular are ripe for the high-density, low-cost housing that would appeal to first-time buyers and people looking to rent.
 It is perfectly placed for all the amenities, as well as bus and rail transport.
 This kind of development would bring vibrancy to an area that needs a boost.

 Minimising car use: It is hard to overstate the importance of choosing sites that reduce the need for car travel and that encourage people to use public transport and walk or cycle to their desired locations.
-A criticism of the previous local plan was that it involved building on environmentally sensitive locations well away from urban centres.
+A criticism of the previous Local Plan was that it involved building on environmentally sensitive locations well away from urban centres.
 The estates would have been almost entirely car-dependant, adding to the borough’s carbon footprint and yet more traffic to our already over-crowded roads.
 The railways, in particular, have the potential to fulfil the council’s number one pledge of tackling climate change.
 We believe there is potential for a new station near Allington Lane.

 Types of housing: Another criticism of the previous Local Plan was that it favoured executive estates over starter homes and social housing.
 Options B and C of the plan, which were rejected by the government inspector, would have attracted wealthy outsiders and done virtually nothing to meet Eastleigh’s housing needs.
 We hope very much to see a better mix, including high-density housing so that more people can get onto the ladder or rent at prices they can afford.
 We also anticipate, of course, that the new homes will be fully energy-efficient making use of renewables where practical.